-Refund Table Student is entitled to upon withdrawal/termination Refund † Eligible Refund : Pro rata calculation of the total days attended weighted against the total days required to complete the current academic year (Payment Period), not to exceed 75%.
-The pro rata ratio is assessed to the total tuition, fees, and qualifying cost.
-Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost [†] Eligible Refund Amount 25 Days 05 Days 20% \$2500 \$2,000 the student completed 31% of the 75% or less - Cancellation of tuition, fees and eligible charges [†] will equal the calculated ratio.
-The refund ratio is reliant on the academic time completed, if the student completed 31% of the Academic Year (Payment Period), then 31% of the cost will be retained.
+Refund Table Student is entitled to upon withdrawal/termination Eligible Refund: Pro rata calculation required to complete the current ratio is assessed to the total tuition Example:Course Total25 DaysAttended05 Days 75% or less - Cancellation of tuition, fees and eligible Pro Rata Ratio Tuition, fees, & qualifying cost [†] 20% \$2500 charges [†] will equal the calculated Eligible Refund Amount \$2,000 ratio.
+The refund ratio is reliant on the a Academic Year (Payment Period),

 A student that has completed 75% or more of the total number of days/hours required may not be refund eligible.
-NO Refund